Suits (American TV series): Development

 Suits first appeared on USA Network's development slate under the title A Legal Mind in April 2010.
-On April 5, 2010, USA announced that it was developing seven new pilots for its 2010–2011 television season, including A Legal Mind, which would later become Suits.
+On April 5, 2010, USA announced that it was developing seven new pilots for its 2010–2011 television season, including A Legal Mind, which became Suits.
 The premiere was written by Aaron Korsh, and David Bartis and Gene Klein served as executive producers.

-Creator Aaron Korsh, whose Notes from the Underbelly sitcom was canceled during the 2007–2008 Writers' strike, wrote a spec script intended to be a "half-hour Entourage-type based on my experiences working on Wall Street."
-He later realized that the project should have hour-long episodes.
+Korsh, whose Notes from the Underbelly sitcom was canceled during the 2007–2008 writers' strike, wrote a spec script intended to be a "half-hour Entourage-type based on my experiences working on Wall Street."
+He later realized that the project should have hour long episodes.
 Korsh and his agent took the script to several production companies and wanted to give the script to Universal Media Studios.
-However, Korsh found it odd that the studio did not want to sell the script to NBC, the studio's network typically worked with.
-Korsh's agent convinced USA Network executive Alex Sepiol that although the series was neither a procedural nor what the network typically did, he would like the characters.
+But Korsh found it odd that the studio did not want to sell the script to NBC, the network it typically worked with.
+His agent convinced USA Network executive Alex Sepiol that although the series was neither a procedural nor what the network typically did, he would like the characters.
 Sepiol approved the script, and by then, Hypnotic Films & Television signed on to the project.
-The team pitched the script to USA network, which bought the script after the pitch.
+The team pitched the script to USA, which bought the script after the pitch.
 Korsh did not pitch it to anyone else.
 When rewriting the script, Korsh made only small changes to the first half-hour, up to when Mike is hired.
-Originally, Mike did not take LSATs for others and only pretends to have attended Harvard instead of pretending he attended Harvard and has a law degree.
+Originally, Mike did not take LSATs for others and only pretended to have attended Harvard instead of pretending he attended Harvard and has a law degree.
 Korsh noted that no degree or test is needed to work on Wall Street and be a mathematical genius, unlike the bar examination in law.
 He decided to "embrace" this difference and change the premise.

-The pilot episode was filmed in New York City, where the series is set.
-The rest of the series is filmed in Toronto (at Downsview Park Studios), where the sets are built to be identical to the New York law offices seen in the pilot.
-To promote the series debut, USA had an advance screening of the pilot on June 2, 2011, at the Hudson River Park and distributed free Häagen-Dazs Sundaes cones at the viewing.
-The network also had a branded ice cream carts, bikes, and scooters give away at the Sundaes and USA/Entertainment Weekly 2011 promotion summer guides on June 22 and 23.
-They also held the promotion in New York City, Los Angeles, Chicago, San Francisco, and Boston to endorse the pilot.
+The pilot was filmed in New York City, where the series is set, at Kirkland & Ellis LLP.
+The rest of the series was filmed in Toronto (at Downsview Park Studios), where the sets are built to be identical to the New York law offices seen in the pilot.
+To promote the series debut, USA had an advance screening of the pilot on June 2, 2011, at Hudson River Park, and distributed free Häagen-Dazs Sundae cones at the viewing.
+The network also had a branded ice-cream carts, bikes, and scooters giveaway at the Sundaes and USA/Entertainment Weekly 2011 promotion summer guides on June 22 and 23.
+It also held the promotion in New York City, Los Angeles, Chicago, San Francisco, and Boston to endorse the pilot.